Guide for Python Package Authors & Maintainers#

 Congratulations on being accepted into the pyOpenSci community of maintainers!
 Once your package is approved, a few things will happen:

-We will ask you to ensure that your package is being tracked / archived using Zenodo.
-You will then want to created a tagged release representing the version of the package accepted by pyOpenSci.
+1. We will ask you to ensure that your package is being tracked/archived using Zenodo.
+You will then create a tagged release representing the version of the package accepted by pyOpenSci.

-We will ask you to add the pyOpenSci badge to the top of your README.md file.
+2. We will ask you to add the pyOpenSci badge pyOpenSci Peer Reviewed to the top of your README.md file.

-We will invite you to write a blog on our website spotlighting your package.
-The blogs that our maintainers write are some of the most popular content on the website!
+4. We will invite you to write a blog on our website spotlighting your package.
+The blogs our maintainers write are among the most popular content on the website!

-If you wish to go on to submit your package to JOSS, you can do so now.
-Remember that JOSS will accept our review as theirs so you DO NOT need to go through another review.
+If you’d like to submit your package to JOSS, you can do so now.
+Remember that JOSS will accept our review as theirs, so you DO NOT need to go through another review.
 Read more below.

 Journal of Open Source Software (JOSS) Submission#

-To complete the JOSS submission, you will also need to craft a paper.md file describing the package following JOSS’ standards (see below).
-More detail on the requirements for JOSS can be found on their website.
+• To complete the JOSS submission, you will also need to craft a paper.md file describing the package following JOSS’ standards (see below).
+More details on the requirements for JOSS can be found on their website.

-If you choose to opt into the pyOpenSci / JOSS partnership in your review, you DO NOT need to go through a second review with JOSS.
-JOSS accepts our review for theirs.
+• If you choose to opt into the pyOpenSci/JOSS partnership in your review, you DO NOT need to go through a second review with JOSS.
+JOSS accepts our review as theirs.
 Please start a review process with JOSS and reference the pyOpenSci review issue where your package was accepted.
 Make sure that you let the JOSS editor know that we have already accepted your package.
-The JOSS editor will review your paper and once that is accepted you now have a JOSS DOI and badge to display on your README file as well!
+The JOSS editor will review your paper.
+Once your package is accepted, you will be given a JOSS cross-ref-enabled DOI and badge to display on your README file.

 Note